greg-raven/Impeachment-Chronicles/_posts/2017-02-06-maxine-waters-eventually-we-have-to-impeach-president-trump.md

 ---
-title: 'Maxine Waters: 'Eventually' we have to impeach President Trump'
+title: "Maxine Waters: 'Eventually' we have to impeach President Trump"
 layout: post
 author:
 - Grabien staff